ASafaeirad/knowledge/Quotes/Top Quotes.md

 >
 > - John Wheeler

+> As the Island of Knowledge grows, so do the shores of our ignorance — the boundary between the known and unknown.
+Learning more about the world doesn’t lead to a point closer to a final destination — whose existence is nothing but a hopeful assumption anyways — but to more questions and mysteries.
+The more we know, the more exposed we are to our ignorance, and the more we know to ask.

 [Sa'di Knowing](https://ganjoor.net/saadi/boostan/bab4/sh15)

 > I wanted to write you a shorter letter, but I didn’t have the time.